 The Saddle Road Samba

-Once a favorite target of the trio’s cruel taunts, Noelani swallows her pride and takes the case, beginning with the second Triplet’s unfinished true-crime podcast—in which she was on the verge of identifying the person responsible for her friend’s earlier disappearance.
-At the same time, Noelani is frustrated at her failure to track down a slippery, larcenous funeral home director, the defendant in a multi-million-dollar lawsuit.
-But when he’s found bludgeoned to death in his home, Noelani soon unspools links between his radical and xenophobic Hawaiian separatist group, the two missing women, a questionable real estate deal, and an illegal adoption ring.
+Once a target of their cruel taunts, Noelani swallows her pride and takes the case, beginning with the second Triplet’s unfinished true-crime podcast—in which she was on the verge of identifying the person responsible for her friend’s earlier disappearance.
+At the same time, Noelani is frustrated at her failure to track down a larcenous funeral home director, the defendant in a multi-million-dollar malpractice lawsuit.
+But when he’s found bludgeoned to death in his home, Noelani soon unspools links between his xenophobic Hawaiian separatist group, the two missing women, a questionable real estate deal, and an illegal adoption ring.

-As she explores the unfulfilled adult lives of all three Triplets, and despite flagrant threats against her investigation, Noelani confronts a case paved with barefaced bigotry, long-buried secrets, and brazen denial, all as she questions the meaning of friendship—and comes to grips with her own unhappy past.
+As she explores the unfulfilled adult lives of all three Triplets, Noelani confronts a case paved with barefaced bigotry, long-buried secrets, and brazen denial, all as she questions the meaning of loyalty and friendship—and comes to grips with her own unhappy past.